 One of the most remarkable stone temples ever built only took six

 and a half short years to construct it in

 1637.
-Opposite is a beautiful Garuda mounted on a column.
+This elaborate temple is dedicated to Krishna and worth some minutes to enjoy.
+Opposite it is a beautiful Garuda mounted on a column.

 Vishwanath is a

 manifestation of Shiva.
 The temple was built between 1676-